WELCOME OFFER! Get 50% Extra Views On Your First Campaign with VeeFly. Use Promo Code - FIRST50 Get Started

 • YouTube: YouTube provides various analytical insights and multiple live-streaming features for free, which should especially matter for budding creators who can’t invest much in the formative stages of their content development journey.

 • Vimeo: Vimeo currently deploys a tiered pricing model.
 The free plan provides extremely limited access, while the $65/month plan allows unlimited live streaming.
+Vimeo pricing plans 2025 starts with $12-$20, with the advanced plan reaching up to $65.

-4. Viewer Access – YouTube Vs Vimeo
+4. Viewer Access

+Vimeo vs YouTube can be based on the subscribers.
 What factors affect the reach of both platforms?
 Read ahead to find out!

 YouTube has specific features that increase viewer access.
 Let’s study them!